aman-raj-srivastva/vt/README.md

 ### Practice Session
 1. The AI will generate personalized questions based on your configuration
 2. Answer questions and receive real-time AI feedback
+3. **Write and submit code** for technical questions using the built-in code editor
-3. Use voice/video recording for enhanced practice
+4. Use voice/video recording for enhanced practice
-4. Track your progress and scores
+5. Track your progress and scores
-5. Generate new questions anytime
+6. Generate new questions anytime

+**Code Writing Feature:**
+- Click the "Write Code" button in session controls to enter code mode
+- Select your programming language from the dropdown (JavaScript, Python, Java, C++, etc.)
+- Write your code in the syntax-highlighted editor
+- Submit code for AI review and feedback
+- The AI interviewer will analyze your code and ask follow-up questions

 ### API Status Monitoring
 - **Practice Page**: Shows API status indicator in the header